William Kunstler: Rise to prominence (1957–1964)

 In 1963, for the Gandhi Society of New York, Kunstler filed to remove the cases of more than 100 arrested African-American demonstrators from the Danville Corporation Court to the Charlottesville District Court, under a Reconstruction Era statute.
 Although the district judge remanded the cases to city court, he dissolved the city's injunction against demonstrations.
 In doing so, Judge Thomas J. Michie rejected a Justice Department amicus curiae brief urging the removal to create a test case for the statute.
 Kunstler appealed to the Fourth Circuit.
-That year Kunstler also sued public housing authorities in Westchester County.
+That year, Kunstler also sued public-housing authorities in Westchester County.

 In 1964, Kunstler defended a group of four accused of kidnapping a white couple, and succeeded in getting the alleged weapons thrown out as evidence, as they could not be positively identified as those used.
-That year he also challenged Mississippi's unpledged elector law as well as racial segregation in primary elections; he also defended three members of the Blood Brothers, a Harlem gang, charged with murder.
+That year, he also challenged Mississippi's unpledged elector law and racial segregation in primary elections; he also defended three members of the Blood Brothers, a Harlem gang, charged with murder.

-Kunstler went to St. Augustine, Florida in 1964 during the demonstrations led by Dr. Martin Luther King Jr. and Dr. Robert B. Hayling which put added pressure on Congress to pass the landmark Civil Rights Act of 1964.
+Kunstler went to St. Augustine, Florida, in 1964 during the demonstrations led by Dr. Martin Luther King Jr. and Dr. Robert B. Hayling, which put added pressure on Congress to pass the landmark Civil Rights Act of 1964.
 Kunstler brought the first federal case under Title IX of the Civil Rights Act of 1964, which allowed the removal of cases from county court to be appealed; the defendants were protestors at the 1964 New York World's Fair.

 ACLU director (1964–1972)

 He was a director of the American Civil Liberties Union (ACLU) from 1964 to 1972, when he became a member of the ACLU National Council.
-In 1966 he co-founded the Center for Constitutional Rights.
+In 1966, he co-founded the Center for Constitutional Rights.
 Kunstler also worked with the National Lawyers Guild.